umair-gujjar/react-router-transitions/README.md

 The requirement to use this module is to set up transition context at the root level of your application using `renderTransitionContext`.

 Then you can enable transitions at several levels of your application using `withTransition`.
-In a simple application you should only wrap your root component.
+In a simple application, you should only wrap your root component.

 ```js
 import React from 'react';